wazuh/wazuh-documentation/source/user-manual/reference/tools/agent_groups.rst

     Do you want to set the group 'debian' to the agent '002'? [y/N]: y Group 'debian' assigned to agent '002'.

-* Get the group of agent 002:
+* Get the groups of agent 002:

 .. code-block:: console

     $ /var/ossec/bin/agent_groups -s -i 002
-    The agent 'agent-deb-002' with ID '002' has the group: 'debian'.
+    The agent 'agent-deb-002' with ID '002' has the group: '[u'debian', u'east-office']'.

 * List all agents in group *'debian'*: